-Pre-retirement is the period of time from when you decide you want to retire and your actual retirement.
+Pre-retirement is the period of time from when you decide you want to retire and your retirement date.
 There are several crucial steps you need to consider and evaluate before you give up your current job and discover you did not plan correctly or find yourself struggling financially.

 So, your first step in pre-retirement planning is to do a “dry run” of living on your anticipated retirement income before you retire.
 Over the course of several months, attempt to live on only what income you would get from Social Security and any withdrawals you could make from retirement accounts.
 If you discover you are coming up short, then you may want to put off retiring for a little longer.